skadistats/clarity-examples/README.md

 and it doesn't know how to convert the technical hero names to plain english... but otherwise it has it all :)

 You can find it under [skadistats.clarity.examples.combatlog.Main.java](https://github.com/skadistats/clarity-examples/blob/master/src/main/java/skadistats/clarity/examples/combatlog/Main.java).
-After building it from the project root with

-	mvn -P combatlog package

-you can run it with
+Follow the instructions above to build and run it with

-	java -jar target/combatlog.one-jar.jar replay.dem
+    <exampleName> = combatlog

 ### Show stats at the end of the game